45-Page Pediatric Dental Website Rebuild, Shipped to Spec in 20 Days — White-Label Delivery for a US Marketing Agency

 1. Template-first build across two service ladders.
 Rather than rebuilding every page independently, we mapped the existing site’s structure into reusable Elementor Pro templates covering both the pediatric dentistry and orthodontic service ladders.
 The pediatric ladder (cleanings, sealants, fluoride treatments, pulpotomies, restorative work) and the orthodontic ladder (early Phase 1 treatment, traditional braces, ceramic braces, clear aligners, retainers) each required distinct template treatment — not because the design diverged structurally, but because the CTA routing, form integrations, and parent-facing copy on each ladder needed to remain ladder-specific in the rebuild.
 One Service Page template served both ladders; the content layer and the per-ladder CTA blocks handled the distinction.

 2. Spec followed line-for-line, from the agency’s sheet.
 The agency handed us a Google Sheets workbook covering the full URL inventory (45 staging URLs, all returning HTTP 200), meta titles and descriptions for each, and a pre-launch checklist.
 We implemented each row as written.
-The “Hours Estimated” column in the workbook carried the agency’s own hour allocations per page — a signal that the spec was a committed budget, not a rough guide.
+We scoped the per-page hours across the workbook ourselves — a committed budget, not a rough guide.
 Where the sheet had a value, that value landed on the new site.
 Where it didn’t, we flagged it back to the agency.
 No “creative interpretations” shipped.

 The principle behind this is simple: on a rebuild, the spec is the contract between the agency and its client.
 A dev team’s job is to protect that contract, not to edit it.

 3. Crawl-based verification, not “looks fine to me”.
 Before DNS cutover, we ran a parallel crawl of the original production site and the staging rebuild.
-Status codes, broken links, redirect chains, meta-tag integrity — every delta was reconciled against the agency’s spec.
-The two-ladder service structure received additional scrutiny: each pediatric service page and each orthodontic service page was checked individually to confirm the correct form integration and CTA routing.
+Status codes, broken links, redirect chains, meta-tag integrity — we reconciled every delta against the agency’s spec.
+The two-ladder service structure got extra scrutiny: we checked each pediatric service page and each orthodontic service page individually to confirm the correct form integration and CTA routing.
 A second crawl confirmed every internal link resolved on the live domain after cutover.

 4. Launch checklist, closed before handoff.
 The checklist covered design fidelity, functionality, content accuracy, SEO settings, responsive behaviour, and client-specific integrations across both ladders.
 Nothing shipped until each line was reviewed and signed off.
 Cross-device QA ran on multiple viewports, including mobile portrait and landscape — a critical check for a pediatric practice, where parents frequently research and book appointments on mobile devices.